Configuring the Bus Monitor

 Click the following tabs to monitor results.

-Note The Ethernet protocol does not have an ID Logger tab; its Monitor tab functions like the ID Logger tab functions for other protocols. - Optional: Click Filter to filter the Monitor, ID Logger, or Graph tables.
+Note The Ethernet protocol does not have a ID Logger tab; its Monitor tab functions like the ID Logger tab functions for other protocols. - Optional: Click Filter to filter the Monitor, ID Logger, or Graph tables.

 - Click Stop to stop the monitor.